deepseek-ai/DualPipe/README.md

+# MT-DualPipe

+This repository is forked from the open source project DualPipe [deepseek-ai/DualPipe](https://github.com/deepseek-ai/DualPipe).
+It enables dual pipeline training on Moore Threads GPUs using the PyTorch MUSA backend [torch_musa](https://github.com/MooreThreads/torch_musa).

 # DualPipe

 DualPipe is an innovative bidirectional pipeline parallelism algorithm introduced in the [DeepSeek-V3 Technical Report](https://arxiv.org/pdf/2412.19437).
 It achieves full overlap of forward and backward computation-communication phases, also reducing pipeline bubbles.
 For detailed information on computation-communication overlap, please refer to the [profile data](https://github.com/deepseek-ai/profile-data).